-If you’re looking to gather B2B leads with the help of content marketing, you may not know exactly how LinkedIn can be used as part of the process.
+If you’re looking for B2B lead generation with the help of content marketing, you may not know exactly how LinkedIn can be used as part of the process.

-What’s surprising is that there are actually some simple steps that you can take to combine the power of content marketing with LinkedIn.
+What’s surprising is that there are actually some simple steps that you can take to combine the power of content marketing and lead generation with LinkedIn.

 In this blog post, we’re going to examine the steps that are required of you, if you want to combine the two.

-We’ll go through what causes content marketing campaigns to thrive on the platform and what causes them to fail.
+We’ll go through what causes inbound marketing campaigns to thrive on the platform and what causes them to fail.

 By the end of this blog post, you’ll feel sure about what needs to be done to get the best results, when combining content marketing with LinkedIn.